snowpact/hello-sanity-studio/README.md

 import {visionTool} from '@sanity/vision' import {unsplashImageAsset} from 'sanity-plugin-asset-source-unsplash'

-import {codeInput} from '@sanity/code-input'
+import {codeInput} from '@sanity/code-input'  // <- this is needed if you uses `initCodeBlocks`

-import {
-  filterOutSingletonActions,
-  getHelloDesk,
-  getHelloSchemaTypes,
-  helloTheme,
-} from 'hello-sanity-studio'
+import { HelloSanityStudio } from 'hello-sanity-studio'

+const helloSanityStudio = new HelloSanityStudio({
+  expertiseCategories,
+  initCodeBlocks: false,
+})

 export default defineConfig({
-  theme: helloTheme, // <- if you want to use some cool theme

   name: 'default',
   title: 'PROJECT_NAME',